Introduction to UncertaintyUncertainty is the inevitable error in our measurements. It is the difference between our measurement and the true value.

-Let's illustrate why we want to quantify that uncertainty with an example.
-Imagine that you are laying tiles for a new kitchen floor.
-Your tiles are 10 cm long and you want to know how many tiles to buy.
-You measure your floor to be 800 cm long and so you expect to need 80 tiles.
-Now you lay out 80 tiles and yet it doesn't cover the length of the room.
+Imagine you are laying tiles for a kitchen floor.
+First, you buy some 10 cm long tiles.
+Second, you measure your room floor to be 800 cm long.
+Finally, you lay out 80 tiles.
+Strangely, it doesn't cover the length of the room.
 How come?

-So given these uncertainties, how can we know how many tiles we really need?
+So given these uncertainties, how can we know how many tiles we actually need?
 Unfortunately, we cannot say for sure.
 We can, however, make an estimate within a degree of probability.
-For that, we need to think of our measurements as random variables.
+For that, we need to propagate the uncertainty and think of our measurements as random variables.

 Normal Random Variables